fatemehsrz/ML_Concepts/README.md

 ## Xavier Initialization vs He Initialization

  - Xavier/Glorot initialization is designed to address the problem of vanishing or exploding gradients during training.
 With a random initialization we do not have any assumption about the data, so the weights can explode or vanish in a particular case.
 One good way is to assign the weights from a Gaussian distribution.
 Obviously this distribution would have zero mean and some finite variance.
-Let’s consider a linear neuron: $y = w_1 x_1 + w_2 x_2 + ... + w_N x_N + b$
+Let’s consider a linear neuron: $y = w_1 x_1 + w_2 x_2 + ... + w_N x_N + b$ <br>
  With each passing layer, we want the variance to remain the same.
 This helps us keep the signal from exploding to a high value or vanishing to zero.
 In other words, we need to initialize the weights in such a way that the variance remains the same for $x$ and $y$.
 This initialization process is known as Xavier initialization.

-**L1 vs L2 Regularization**
+## L1 vs L2 Regularization

  - soon  ...

-**Model Hyper-parameters Optimization**
+## Model Hyper-parameters Optimization**
  - Grid Search
  - Random Search
  - Bayesian Search